ewilliamson22/Calendar-Project/index.md

 Micro was 100% of the work and on Tuesday it was 75%.
 This is because I tend to watch my Micro lectures at the beginning of the week and I also had a midterm for it on Wednesday.
-Thus, later in the week I had 100% time spent on Data Science and 100% on Public Choice on Sunday since I didn’t have any more Micro work.
+Thus, later in the week I had 100% time spent on Data Science on Saturday and 100% on Public Choice on Sunday since I didn’t have any more Micro work due.

 ![](./img/6.png)